 Dreams, according to Jungian theory, provide a unique gateway to the vast domain of the unconscious mind, a domain brimming with hidden desires, untapped potential, and unprocessed emotions.

 They serve as a window into the deepest recesses of our psyche, communicating experiences and feelings that may not be fully recognised or acknowledged in our waking lives.
-As Dr. Joseph Cambray, a renowned expert in Jungian psychology, explains, "Dreams offer us an opportunity to connect with our innermost desires, unlocking the rich tapestry of our unconscious."
+As Dr. Joseph Cambray, a renowned expert in Jungian psychology, explains, "Dreams offer us an opportunity to connect with our innermost desires, developing the rich tapestry of our unconscious."

 Jungian therapy harnesses the power of dreams to promote new perspectives and facilitate personal growth.
 Through the process of dream analysis, individuals can examine into the symbolic language and archetypes present in their dreams.